Wednesday, October 16, 2024

 God is love.
 Whoever lives out God's love helps to make divine grace and goodness come to life in the world.

-May the fact that God's love is bottomless and limitless give us the confidence to tap into that love anywhere and everywhere in our lives.
+May the fact that God's love is bottomless and limitless give us the confidence to tap into that love anywhere and everywhere.
 May God's love completely drown out any fearful narratives so that we can work to bring out the best in everyone and everything.

 Sunday, August 18, 2024